kennedykwangari/kennedykwangari/README.md

-He takes leads in championing for AI for Good, tackling and solving complex business and societal problems / challenges, geared towards making real-world social, health, wellbeing and financial impact on companies and people’s life through leveraging AI Technology.
+He takes leads in championing Artificial Intelligence for Social Good, tackling and solving complex business and societal problems/challenges through the lens of the UN SDGs.
+His work is geared towards making real-world social, health, wellbeing, and financial impact for companies and people’s lives, and bringing the world into a more equitable, prosperous, and sustainable path.

 As an **AI Community Leader** and Innovator, he is passionate about tech communities, innovations, and harnessing the power of data and AI technology to make a better and easier tomorrow.